What does Sunday worship involve at our church?

 Children

 At our church, children worship with the rest of the congregation.
-Parents who are actively training their little ones to sit quietly in the service can make use of the back rows of our sanctuary along with the adjacent cry room.
+Parents who are actively training their little ones to sit quietly in the service can make use of the back rows of our sanctuary along with the "Training Room" near the entrance of the sanctuary.